rt-uni-rostock/ExperimentalTargetFeatures/README.md

 The following features are available:

 - **Binary Ring Buffer**: Create multi-file binary ring buffers where filesystem operations are handled by a separate worker thread.
+- **Startup File**: Read a file to a buffer at startup and output that buffer during execution.

 ## How To Use